 - Ax-Crazy: He certainly gives off this appearance, with his horrifying Slasher Smile, and his general Kill 'Em All attitude towards the Skaven menace.

 - Badass Preacher: Tehenhauin founded the Cult of Sotek by word and by sword — using the word on his fellow Skinks to rouse them to action and the sword on Clan Pestilens.
 His blood coated sermons were instrumental in rallying the entire Lizardmen race (including the Saurus and eventually even the Slann) during the crisis in which Clan Pestilens mounted a full scale invasion of Lustria, and he essentially expanded his cult to encompass a massive amount of previously atheist Skinks by his word and blade alone.

 - Church Militant: His faction, the Cult of Sotek acts as this.
 Tehenhauin is also the most famous prophet of Sotek and leads his cult's war against the Skaven.

-- Fantastic Racism: Tehenhauin absolutely despises Skaven, having attempted genocide on their race on several occasions, so much so that he makes the other Lizardmen's disdain towards the younger race as seeming moderate.
+- Fantastic Racism: Tehenhauin absolutely despises Skaven, having attempted genocide on their race on several occasions, so much so that he makes the other Lizardmen's disdain towards the younger race as seeming moderate in comparison.
 His hatred is so strong, he grants his army leadership and weapon damage bonuses when fighting the Skaven.

 - Fiery Red Head: Tehenhauin is known for two things, his bloodthirstiness towards Skaven and his massive red crest.

 - Human Sacrifice: His unique faction mechanic is based on sacrificing prisoners to Sotek for boosts.
 As in his backstory, Skaven are his favoured sacrifice, but in-game he's not particularly picky about who goes onto the altar.

 - Incorruptible Pure Pureness: If defeated in battle, Tehenhauin grants the enemy general a trait that gives him a bonus to captives taken after battle as well as giving him the passive ability Untainted, meaning he counter-acts corruption.
 Hilariously, this is still the case even for the factions that want to spread corruption, like the various vampire or chaos factions, which can severely hinder their expansion efforts.